college mcp-logo-header-white mcpherson

 McPherson College Honor Roll, Honorable Mention

-McPherson College recognizes its highest academic achievers in the fall 2024 Honor Roll and Honorable Mention.
+McPherson College recognizes its highest academic achievers in the spring 2025 Honor Roll and Honorable Mention.
 Students must be full-time and earn a grade point average of 3.55 or higher during the last term to qualify for the Honor Roll.
 Students earning a grade point average from 3.25 to 3.54 are named to the Honorable Mention Roll.

 Lyla Anderson, Dublin, TX